EmperorEarth/udid/README.md

   a.
 Encourages server to generate TLS certificate faster
 1. Refresh until browser receives valid TLS certificate (locked lock icon left of URL in Chrome)
 1. `ls certificates/` should show a new file `subdomain.domain.tld`
-1. Using whichever text editor you prefer, copy parts of `certiticates/subdomain.domain.tld` into various files
+1. Using whichever text editor you prefer, copy parts of `certif icates/subdomain.domain.tld` into various files
   a.
 Copy from `-----BEGIN EC PRIVATE KEY-----` until `-----END EC PRIVATE KEY-----` into `private-key.pem`
   b.
 Copy from the first `-----BEGIN CERTIFICATE-----` until the first `-----END CERTIFICATE-----` into `certificate.pem`
   c.
 Copy from the second `-----BEGIN CERTIFICATE-----` until the second `-----END CERTIFICATE-----` into `certificate-authority.pem`